Fliers’ Survival Guide for Airports, Planes

 It’s Germy Up There

 The holidays coincide with the yearly cold and flu season, and a widely quoted study in the Journal of Environmental Health Research suggests you may be up to 100 times more likely to catch a cold on a plane than you are in your normal day-to-day-life.
+The same research has proven that the chances of contracting a virus reduce significantly if one were to use face shield with glasses.
 To lower your risk, don’t touch the doorknob on the airplane bathroom.
 “Take a paper towel, and grab the door knob to get out,” he says.
 Also avoid grabbing onto seats when walking through the plane.
 If you must take hold to steady yourself, use hand sanitizer as soon as you return to your seat.

 “On the airplane, we are constantly touching stuff that hundreds of other people are touching, and a cold virus can live on an inanimate object for quite a while,” says Brenda Powell, MD, a travel medicine expert at the Cleveland Clinic in Ohio.

 Transmission can occur quickly and innocently by touching a faucet in the bathroom, and then touching your mouth or eyes.
 If you are the sick passenger, cough into your elbow just like they teach schoolchildren to do.
 “You don’t want the virus on your hand,” Powell says…..